qavajs/tx/README.md

 # @qavajs/tx

-A test runner that proxies websites through [Hammerhead](https://github.com/DevExpress/testcafe-hammerhead) and runs tests directly in a browser iframe — no separate browser driver required.
+`@qavajs/tx` is a browser test runner that routes websites through the [Hammerhead](https://github.com/DevExpress/testcafe-hammerhead) proxy and executes tests directly inside the browser — no WebDriver, no browser-specific binary, no separate driver process.
+Open any browser, point it at the control panel, and your tests run there.

-Tests use the same `page`, `expect`, `browser`, and fixture API shape as Playwright, so the authoring experience is familiar.
-Fixtures are injected via destructuring — no implicit globals.
-The built-in control panel gives you a live view of the running browser, a network inspector, a console panel, and a CSS selector playground alongside your spec list.
+The API is modelled after Playwright (`page`, `expect`, `browser`, `request`, fixtures via destructuring), so the authoring experience is familiar and existing page objects work without changes.

+## Features

+- **No browser driver** — runs in any browser (including Safari) via a proxy iframe; no WebDriver or CDP required
+- **Playwright-compatible API** — `page`, `locator`, `expect`, `browser`, `request`, hooks, `test.extend()` fixtures
+- **Interactive control panel** — live browser view, network inspector, console panel, and CSS selector playground in one UI
+- **Node.js bridge** — call file-system, database, or any Node.js task from browser-side test code via `node.task()`
+- **TypeScript first** — spec files written in TypeScript, compiled on the fly with esbuild
+- **Snapshot mode** — captures computed-style DOM snapshots after each command for visual debugging
+- **Pluggable reporters** — console and HTML reporters included; custom reporters are a single class
+- **CI-ready** — headless mode, `--test` exit-on-finish flag, and `--shard` for parallel workers

 ## Installation